Raidencoo/hello-world/README.md

 # hello-world
 to see the world
-#this is my first time to use github,i am really exciting.
+#this is my first time using github,i am really exciting.